Starry nights in South Australia are a sight to behold.

 From the Outback to the beach, star-filled skies blanket South Australia come nightfall.
 The best part?
 You don’t need to wish upon a star for a twinkling spectacular… You just need our guide to the best spots to stargaze in South Australia, guaranteed to leave stars in your eyes.

-A sea of stars will welcome you to the darkest, clearest skies in South Australia at the River Murray International Dark Sky Reserve, a 1.5 hour drive from Adelaide.
+A sea of stars will welcome you to one of the darkest, clearest skies in South Australia at the River Murray International Dark Sky Reserve, a 1.5 hour drive from Adelaide.
 Tucked just 90 minutes’ drive from Adelaide on the banks of the Murray River, starry solitude awaits stargazers with low rainfall, clear skies and virtually no light pollution creating the perfect conditions to explore the cosmos.
 The only official Dark Sky Reserve in Australia and one of only 15 worldwide, you won’t find a better place to settle in for a slumber party with the stars.
 The best way to understand what part of the universe you are actually marveling at is to jump in a chauffeured vehicle with Juggle House Tours or book a dark sky night tour with Big Bend.
 Alternatively, take a self-guided stargazing tour to take in some of the Australian star constellations.
 Head out before sunset and drive towards the quaint riverside town of Swan Reach.
 The road is dotted with a number of parking areas and viewpoints that you can pull up at, set up your blanket on the hood of your car and catch the night show.